Marvell Technology : As companies embrace AI, it's a job-seeker's market | MarketScreener

 eased just 15 percent.
 (For a graphic, please see https://tmsnrt.rs/2CEi4eG

 Universities are trying to keep up.
-Applicants to UC Berkeley's doctoral program in electrical engineering and computer science numbered 300 a decade ago, but by last year had surged to 2,700, with more than half of applicants interested in AI, according to professor Pieter Abbeel.
-In response, the school tripled its entering class to 30 in the fall of 2017.
+Applicants to study artificial intelligence in UC Berkeley's electrical engineering and computer sciences doctoral programme numbered 341 a decade ago, but by last year had surged to 2,700, according to the department.
+The entering class of AI students was 38 in the fall of 2017, up from 10 in the fall of 2008.

 At the University of Illinois, professor Mark Hasegawa-Johnson last year tripled the enrollment cap on the school's intro AI course to 300.
 The extra 200 seats were filled in 24 hours, he said.

 Carnegie Mellon University this fall began offering the nation's first undergraduate degree in artificial intelligence.
-"We feel strongly that the demand is there," said Reid Simmons, who directs CMU's new program.
+"We feel strongly that the demand is there," said Reid Simmons, who directs CMU's new programme.
 "And we are trying to supply the students to fill that demand."

 Still, a fix for the supply-demand mismatch is probably five years out, says Andrew Chamberlain, chief economist at Glassdoor.
 The company has algorithms that trawl job postings on company websites, and their data show AI-related job postings having doubled in the last 11 months.
 "The supply of people moving into this field is way below demand," he said.